 o Properly structured Board = independent, objective decisions

-o Board should adopt transparent procedures, use adequate information in decision making
+o Board should adopt transparent procedures, use adequate

 o Board to inform share holders on relevant developments